With Further’s first ecommerce seminar fast approaching we decided to write a post about common SEO mistakes on ecommerce websites.

 Don’t look like a clone, Dolly – Image credit: qyphon

 If you have any spare in-house resources, then get your team to re-write your product descriptions.
 Not only will this make your descriptions unique, it also gives you the opportunity to add a more personal writing style to your site.
 This helps with user experience.

 Writing product descriptions is a time consuming process and if you don’t have resource to update your duplicated descriptions then you can find affordable content writing services.
 This will enable your products to stand out in the search crowd.

-Don't assume your ecommerce solution is optimal for search.
-SEO is a continual process of improving your site - even large brands continue to develop their websites to ensure they are keeping up with competition and best practices.
-Why not consider Further's ecommerce platform specifically developed to be optimal for search.
+Don’t assume your ecommerce solution is optimal for search.
+SEO is a continual process of improving your site – even large brands continue to develop their websites to ensure they are keeping up with competition and best practices.